Esscrypt/histori-docs/docs/demo.md

 To access the Histori API, you first need to create an account.

 1. Visit the [Histori API Portal](https://histori.xyz/signup).
 2. Sign up with your email address and create a password.
-Alternatively, you can sign up with GitHub or Google.
+Alternatively, you can sign up with GitHub, Google or Metamask.
 3. Once registered, log in to your account.

 ---

 ## Step 2: Get Your API Key

-Once logged in, you will be able to generate your API key.
+Once logged in, you will be able to get your API key.

 1. Navigate to the **API Keys** section of your dashboard.
-2. Click **Generate API Key** (if you haven't generated one already).
+2. Click **Show**
 3. Your API key will appear.
-It will start with `HISTORI_`.
 Be sure to copy this key and keep it secure. **Do not share your API key** as it is tied to your account and usage limits.

-### Example API Key:
-`HISTORI_youruniqueapikey`

 ---